What is the Magnus Expansion?: On the universal enveloping algebras of post-Lie algebras

 Here, we briefly review the construction of $\PSB$.
 However, instead of giving a formal definition of $\PSB$, which is more involved than that of $\SB$, will we simply emphasize a few notable differences between $\PSB$ and $\SB$.
 We refer to \cite{MQS} for details.

 Note that in a post-Lie algebra $\h=(V,[-,-],\pl)$ the Lie bracket is an obstruction to the commutativity of the associator in the first two variables:

 Therefore, instead of considering non-planar rooted trees as in $\SB$, one is led to consider planar ones.
-Moreover, since one has to implement the Lie bracket, it is also convenient to consider trees with a different type of vertices (unlabeled ones) and declare them to be anti-symmetric and satisfying the Jacobi relation.
-Doing this, we end up with trees with two types of vertices: labeled and unlabeled.
-The resulting "trees" are in part planar (around labeled vertices) and in part anti-symmetric (around unlabeled vertices).
+Moreover, since one has to implement the Lie bracket, it is also convenient to consider trees with a different type of vertices (unlabelled ones) and declare them to be anti-symmetric and satisfying the Jacobi relation.
+Doing this, we end up with trees with two types of vertices: labeled and unlabelled.
+The resulting ``trees" are in part planar (around labeled vertices) and in part anti-symmetric (around unlabelled vertices).

 If $\h=(V,[-,-],\pl)$ is a post-Lie algebra, one has